 Is It Climatically or Climactically?

 I know what you're thinking: Of course climatically is a word!
-But my kids and I debated this question one evening over dinner.
+But my kids and I debated this question one evening at dinner.
 And just to clarify, these "kids" of mine are 26 and 33.

 I had no sooner used climatically in a sentence before I began to have my doubts.
 I love the way it rolls off the tongue—"climatically."
 My oldest son screwed up his face.

 Oh, climatically is a word alright, but it's not affiliated with climate.
 It has to do with the climax of a story, or so we thought.
 We're so smart.

 You see, I have a long sordid history of word misuse that dates back to childhood.
 It began with moonbeams and hasn't yet ended.
 Nevertheless, I started this blog.

 "Where are they going on their moonbeam?"
 I asked my grandmother after a wedding in which I was a flower girl.
 "It's honeymoon, not moonbeams," she chuckled.